MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

             7 factor levels: Monday Tuesday Wednesday Thursday Friday Saturday Sunday Var 4: VeryLate, Type: logical, Low/High: (0, 1)

-## Summarizing data
+## Summarize data

-We already used **rxSummary** to get an initial impression of data shape, but let's take a closer look at the function to increase our understanding.
+We already used **rxSummary** to get an initial impression of data shape, but let's take a closer look at its arguments.
 The **rxSummary** function takes a formula as its first argument, and the name of the data set as the second.
 To get summary statistics for all of the data in your data file, you can alternatively use the R *summary* method for the *airXdfData* object.

-	adsSummary <- rxSummary(~ArrDelay+CRSDepTime+DayOfWeek, data=airXdfData)
+	> rxSummary(~ArrDelay+CRSDepTime+DayOfWeek, data=airXdfData)
-	adsSummary

 or

-	adsSummary <- summary(airXdfData)
+	> summary(airXdfData)
-	adsSummary

 Summary statistics will be computed on the variables in the formula.
 By default, **rxSummary** computes data summaries term-by-term, and missing values are omitted on a term-by-term basis.